-Ashmore has adopted the operational control method of reporting which includes those entities in which Ashmore holds equity, or those over which Ashmore has operational/financial control.
-The emissions reported below are for eleven Ashmore offices around the world where Ashmore exercises direct operational control over these businesses.
-These office emissions are those which are considered material to Ashmore Group Plc.
+Ashmore has adopted the operational control method of reporting which includes those entities over which Ashmore has operational control.
+The emissions reported below are for the 12 offices around the world where Ashmore exercises direct operational control.
+These office emissions are those which are considered material to Ashmore.